All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Learn what current science says about Wegovy (semaglutide) and ADHD.
 Review the theoretical mechanisms, evidence gaps, and practical guidance for patients with both conditions.

-Wegovy (semaglutide 2.4 mg), approved for chronic weight management, is not an ADHD treatment.
+Wegovy (semaglutide 2.4 mg), approved for chronic weight management, isn't an ADHD treatment.
 While GLP-1 receptors exist in brain regions tied to attention and reward, no clinical trials support using Wegovy for attention deficit hyperactivity disorder.

 ADHD: A Brief Overview